solidnerd/terraform-provider-libvirt/website/docs/index.html.markdown

 The Libvirt provider is used to interact with Linux [libvirt](https://libvirt.org) hypervisors.

-The provider needs to be configured with the proper connection informations before it can be used.
+The provider needs to be configured with the proper connection information before it can be used.

 ~> **Note:** while libvirt can be used with several types of hypervisors, this